-Common Space: any spaces within a building that serves a function in support of the residential part of the building that is not part of a dwelling unit.
-This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, parking used exclusively by residents, building staff, and their guests.
-This also includes offices used by building management, administration or maintenance and all special use areas located in the building to serve and support the residents such as day-care facilities, gyms, dining halls, etc.
+Common Space: any space within a building that serves a function in support of the residential part of the building that is not part of a dwelling or sleeping unit.
+This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, and dining halls, as well as offices and other spaces used by building management, administration or maintenance in support of the residents.